Shibori Workshop Recap

-Last Sunday, I hosted our first Summer Workshop in a series and it was a lot of fun!
+Last Sunday, I hosted our first Summer Workshop in a series and I can't wait for you to see everyone's awesome results!
 Our small group of participants created a collection of beautiful and original textiles for their homes.
 I provided 2 tea towels and guests brought in additional items to dye.

 The 3 hour workshop began with a short lesson on Shibori folding techniques and culminated in a creative burst of energy!